eziegler11/Employee-Database-Tracker/README.md

 I was motivated to create this Command Line application with Node.JS to further my knowledge and become more comfortable with working in the command line with Node.
 I built this app as a very intuitive and easy way to keep track of employees and departments within a company.
 The code within the app updates the tables as new data is entered or removed.
 It makes keeping track of an organization a lot easier and more efficient.
 I got to work with MySQL2 a ton and make my own queries in order for the tables to talk to each other and that was a big learning experience for me.

-I was motivated to create this project as a need to be cost efficient and self sufficient, when it comes to creating a logo.
-I built this because I wanted a quick and interactive way to develop a logo, without needing the use of a graphic designer or multiple resources.
-It's a one stop shop.
-It solves the problem of being able to create multiple logo files with hardly any effort, so you can really find the logo that works for you.
-I learned a ton about using defining and using classes, inheritance, testing with Jest, and importing + exporting between different JS files.

 ## Installation

 The steps to install my project are as follows: